dotnet/msbuild/documentation/High-level-overview.md

 The MSBuild engine's logic is divided into two main stages: the evalution stage and the execution stage.

 ## Entry points
-There are a few officially supported entry points for the engine: Visual Studio, .NET SDK and the CLI executable (`MSBuild.exe`).
-All these methods are an implementation or extension of the MSBuild API.
+There are a few entry points for the MSBuild engine: Visual Studio, .NET SDK and the CLI executable (`MSBuild.exe`).
+These partner products are implementations or extensions of the MSBuild API, and we do care about their smooth integration with MSBuild, but do not support them directly.
+We only officially support the MSBuild API.

 The inputs necessary to start a build include:
  - Build logic for the projects, either from the project's XML, or from imports referenced the entry point project.
  - User defined imports
  - `.g.props` from NuGet restore.

 An example of the imported build logic is the `<Project Sdk="Microsoft.NET.Sdk">` that can be seen in some of the built-in .NET templates.
 This indicates that the project will use build logic that comes with the .NET SDK.

 ## Evaluate operation
 For more detailed information on evaluation visit [Microsoft Learn](https://learn.microsoft.com/visualstudio/msbuild/build-process-overview#evaluation-phase).

 Evaluation of the build is the first step of the process.
 Its main objective is to collect information on the project being built.
-This includes checking entry point, imports, items, and tasks.
+This includes checking the entry point project for imports, items, and tasks.
 Some API consumers, like Visual Studio project systems, extract information about which C# files, solution files and project files are relevant to a project after evaluation.

 The first step of evaluation is to load the project file and the XML data it contains.
-There are multiple passes within the same project, each of which has a defined role and is required for subsequent passes.
+There are multiple evaluation passes within the same project, each is responsible for evaluating a different type of data is required for subsequent passes.
+Data within the evaluation can be modified depending on the pass the build is currently executing.
+For example, during the pass that evaluated imports and properties, properties can be modified, but after the pass is done the properties are read-only until the execution phase.

+// TODO: add diagram with the evaluation phase passes

 At this time, the restore target has run already, so all imports are files on disk and are processed as paths by the engine.
-Another characteristic of imports is that they are brough within the project logic, so other projects can refence the same import logic instead of having a copy of the same build logic.
-Data loaded within the evaluation are not used until execution stage.
-This means that data can be added and modified during evaluation.
+Another characteristic of imports is that they are brough within the project logic, so other projects can refence the same import logic instead of having a copy of it.

 The evaluation stage should not have any side effect on disk, no new or deleted files.
 Two exceptions for this are:
- - SDK resolution
+ - SDK resolution.
- - NuGet SDK, which might add packages to the disk
+ - NuGet SDK, which might add packages to the disk.

 ### Imports
-Complex projects generally include imports of many different types.
 In MSBuild an import definition can have various forms - a disk path, a property expansion, a known folder, or even environmental variables.
 There are also some main imports that come with the execution on other platforms, like the Visual Studio or SDK can have import directories that contain wild card imports.
 However, when it comes to the evaluation phase in MSBuild, imports are all treated like a property plus path expansion, this includes imported NuGet packages.

-In the case of tool imports, MSBuild does not process tool resolution via registry.
-Instead, it is resolved by looking on adjacent folder to the current running version of MSBuild.
-The folders will be different depending is MSBuild is running from Visual Studio or the .NET SDK.
+Historically a single version of MSBuild supported multiple `ToolsVersions` that could result in differing imports for the same expression, but today an MSBuild distribution provides only one `ToolsVersion` and selection between versions is expected to be done outside of MSBuild.

 ## Execution operation
 For more detailed information on execution phase visit [Microsoft Learn](https://learn.microsoft.com/visualstudio/msbuild/build-process-overview#execution-phase).

-The execution phase is simply executing the targets defined in the XML by the user or implicitly defined by the SDK or VS. The order of executed targets is defined using a few attributes: `BeforeTargets`, `DependsOnTargets`, and `AfterTargets`.
+The execution phase is simply executing a request that contains a list of targets defined in the XML by the user or implicitly defined by the SDK or VS. The order of executed targets is defined using a few attributes: `BeforeTargets`, `DependsOnTargets`, and `AfterTargets`.
 However, the order in which targets are executed during a build will not strictly follow the one defined by those attributes.
 During execution, if a target that is being executed changes attributes or properties from another target, the final execution order might change due to the dependency chain changing.
 The full executing order can be [found here](https://learn.microsoft.com/visualstudio/msbuild/target-build-order#determine-the-target-build-order).

+Another target order issue arises when there is a project dependency.
+Project dependencies are dicovered during target execution, so targets can start executing in a certain order, hit a project dependency that has not been completed yet.
+In this case, the node that is processing the targets will be considered blocked, and will pause the current execution to start another project.
+Once the dependencies have been fullfilled, the original build resumes and the target execution will continue in the original order.

 ### Task Host
 MSBuild has an ability to run tasks out of process via the so called Task Host.
 That allows tasks to run in a different .NET runtime or bitness than the one used by the build engine for the build execution.